hoxirious/keyboard-mapper/README.md

 - `serialize` to serialize event data

 ---

-**Couldn't run grab function**.
+### Couldn't run grab function

 Encounter this error: Os { code: 13, kind: PermissionDenied, message: "Permission denied" }
 Resolved by add `input` and `plugdev` into current user's group.
 Reboot after change

 ---

+### Question:
-**Question**: how to record combination keybind on global.
+how to record combination keybind on global.
 We need some kind of keypress/keyrelease controller Enum `EventType` has `KeyPress` and `KeyRelease`.
 What can we do with it?
 Create vec[] of `eventData` that will be appended based on EventType: